txddra/What-I-learned-in-week-8/README.md

 _column_ or _column-reverse_ and your main axis will run from the top of the page to the bottom — in the block direction.

+_ _justify-content_ property is used to align the flex